inivekin/abosa/abosa.typ

 is stretching out from under me, and all things irreversible are glaring bleakest certainty.
-I dedicate with slow exhale
+I dedicate a slow exhale
-my peace of mind in frailty,
+to peace of mind in frailty,
-in dreaming of beyond the pale, past capstone of propensity.
+as futures dwarf my present scale, outside thought capability.
 Intensities in shifting red
 of ev'rything surrounding me
-leaves me a lonesome drifting head in shallowed wavelengths of flat sea.
+leaves me a lonesome, drifting head in shallowed wavelengths of flat sea.
 But struck was I, at end light bared, despite despair left on repeat,